 In your first week at St Vincent’s you will attend a comprehensive orientation with our Nurse Education & Development Centre Team.

-The orientation period includes presentations, tutorials and practical sessions, and is an opportunity to get to know your fellow nurse graduates.
+The orientation period includes presentations, discussions and practical sessions, and is an opportunity to get to know your fellow nurse graduates.

 You will also spend some time in your clinical area getting to meet your colleagues and have a tour through your allocated clinical area.